elisehuard/elisehuard.github.io/_posts/2021-11-06-in-favour-of-happy-endings.markdown

 [Project Drawdown](https://drawdown.org/the-book) was a random find, someone mentioning it on the radio.
 It's not one project, the title is misleading, it's an inventory of a hundred initiatives to reduce, capture or stabilize our output of carbon in the atmosphere, ranking them in order of cost efficiency.
 I find it a breath of fresh air to read about projects that are having a material effect in the world.
 Every project gets a coouple of pages of description with glossy pictures, making it relatively light to read.
 The ideas range from photovoltaic farms to education of women.

 The last book is fiction: [The Ministry for the Future](https://www.goodreads.com/book/show/50998056-the-ministry-for-the-future) by Kim Stanley Robinson.
 It describes the work of a new organization under the UN tasked to defend the right of future generations.
 The appeal of this book is not that it spins a good yarn (it's not, really), or that the protagonists are loveable (they aren't), it's the sheer amount of research that's gone into it.
-Like Red Mars, this book reads like a manual for the future, and mixing realism with a slant for optimism, which I like a lot.
-The story feels like an educational mechanism to keep you involved.
+Like Red Mars, this book reads like a manual for the future, and mixing realism with a slant for optimism, which I really appreciate.
+The story feels like an add-on educational mechanism to keep you drawn in.

-I'm sure there are a lot of other books like that out there, and I want to look for them.
+I'm sure there are a lot of similar books out there, and I want to look for them.
 What I value more than anything else, is that instead of tearing their hair out and pouring their nightmares and anger out onto the paper, the authors went and looked for ways to make things better.
 And they found them.

 We can do better, and hopefully, we will.
 There is no other way forward.
 Optimism of the will.